Danny Kruger has written a series of propositions outlining the new social covenant.

 Danny was elected MP for Devizes in 2019.
 He is a former adviser to Government on civil society policy, and the founder and CEO of two charities working with prisoners and young people at risk.

 Imogen has several years’ experience working in Parliament and is the author of ‘Community Capital’ (2019) for the Centre for Social Justice.
-She holds a Masters with distinction in Philosophy which she completed under the supervision of the late Professor Scruton.
+She holds a Masters with distinction in Philosophy and is a visiting fellow at St Mary’s University Institute of Theology and Liberal Arts.

 The Unit’s Advisory Board comprises: